-- (1) Design a lowpass filter having one-input and one-output composed of capacitors and inductors and that passes all frequencies below 1,000 Hz and suppresses all frequencies above 2,000 Hz. - (2) Design a tri-state frequency discriminator (source identification) circuit having one input and one output that is composed of resistors, capacitors, and inductors and that produces an output of 1/2 volt and 1 volt for incoming signals whose frequencies are within 10% of 256 Hz and within 10% of 2,560 Hz, respectively, but produces an output of 0 volts otherwise.
+(2) Design a one-input, one-output highpass filter composed of capacitors and inductors that suppresses all frequencies below 1,000 Hz and passes all frequencies above 2,000 Hz.

+(3) Design a one-input, one-output tri-state frequency discriminator (source identification) circuit that is composed of resistors, capacitors, and inductors and that produces an output of 1/2 volt and 1 volt for incoming signals whose frequencies are within 10% of 256 Hz and within 10% of 2,560 Hz, respectively, but produces an output of 0 volts otherwise.

-- (3) Design a computational circuit having one input and one output that is composed of transistors, diodes, resistors, and capacitors and that produces an output voltage equal to the square root of its input voltage. - (4) Design a time-optimal robot controller circuit having two inputs and one output that is composed of the above components and that navigates a constant-speed autonomous mobile robot with nonzero turning radius to an arbitrary destination in minimal time. - (5) Design an amplifier composed of the above components and that delivers amplification of 60 dB (i.e., 1,000 to 1) with low distortion and low bias.
+(4) Design a one-input, one-output computational circuit that is composed of transistors, diodes, resistors, and capacitors and that produces an output voltage equal to the square root of its input voltage.

+(5) Design a two-input, one-output time-optimal robot controller circuit that is composed of the above components and that navigates a constant-speed autonomous mobile robot (with nonzero turning radius) to an arbitrary destination in minimal time.

+(6) Design a one-input, one-output amplifier composed of the above components and that delivers amplification of 60 dB (i.e., 1,000 to 1) with low distortion and low bias.

+The above six prototypical circuits are representative of analog circuits that are in widespread use.
+Filters extract specified ranges from frequencies from electrical signals and amplifiers enhance the amplitude of signal.
+Frequency discriminators are used in source identification and signal recognition.
+Analog computational circuits are used to perform real-time mathematical calculations on signals.
+Embedded controllers are used to control the operation of numerous automatic devices.